Lerdsila Chumpairtour: Lion Fight

+In 2018 he defeated Alexi Serepisos by decision in the event Lion Fight 40.

 ONE Championship

-Lerdsila recently signed with ONE Championship.

-On June 23, 2018, he made his debut at ONE Championship: Pinnacle of Power, where he defeated Sok Thy by split decision.
+On June 23, 2018, Lerdsila made his ONE Championship debut at ONE Championship: Pinnacle of Power, where he defeated Sok Thy by split decision.

 On November 17, 2018, he faced Sok Thy a second time at ONE Championship: Warrior's Dream, where Lerdsila won by unanimous decision.

 On April 12, 2019, Lerdsila defeated Kohei "Momotaro" Kodera by unanimous decision at ONE Championship: Roots of Honor.

 On August 16, 2019, he faced Michael Savvas at ONE Championship: Dreams of Gold.
 Savvas lost by TKO when he was thrown and landed at an awkward angle on his elbow.

 In the last ONE event of 2019, Lerdsila faced Elias Mahmoudi at ONE Championship: Mark Of Greatness on December 9, 2019.
 He would lose by unanimous decision, marking his first loss in ONE Championship.

+Last Fight

+Lerdsila fought Huang Shuailu in the event Wu Lin Feng 2021: World Contender League 7th Stage, losing by decision.

 Post career

 Lerdsila has said he never intends to fully leave the sport of Muay Thai said after his pro fighting career is finished, he intends to open his own gym to train the next generation of fighters.